 Our family suffered a major loss in February 2003 when our father Harold lost his courageous battle with cancer.
 Nathan, along with his brother Justin, continued on with the registered herd the trio had been building.
 From then through the spring of 2016 the brothers’ marketed their cattle together with a May Production Sale as well as a December Production Sale added in 2014.
 The decision was then made in 2016 for both families to host a production sale at their respective ranches.

 Presently, Spickler Ranch South hosts a spring production sale the first Monday in May each year, offering yearling Angus bulls and open Angus heifers.

-Our cattle run in the James River hills on native grasses that are a blend of both tall and short prairie grass.
+Our cattle run in the James River hills on native grasses that are a blend of both tall and short grass prairie.
 This region receives around 18 inches of annual precipitation, and has a wide temperate range.
 Our cows calve from mid-March to early May, are expected to breed back on time with minimal inputs, and raise heavy calves without creep.

 We realize the importance of the Angus cow and her ability to work for us.
 Consequently, we emphasize good-uddered, fertile, easy-fleshing females with excellent mothering ability.

-Austin Johnson has been a valuable asset to our program since the summer of 2011.
+Austin Johnson has been a valuable part of our operation since the summer of 2011.